dotnet/runtimelab/src/docs/binding-classes.md

 ## Runtime Differences
 Swift classes are reference counted rather than garbage collected.
 This can create some interesting conditions when an object from Swift surfaced in C# gets garbage collected, but the object may still be live in Swift, so it's necessary to manage this.
-The way this is handled in Binding Tools for Swift is to add it to an object registry which is a `Dictionary&lt;NativeHandle, GCHandle&gt;` The native handle is the Swift object instance and the GC Handle is made from the corresponding C# instance.
+The way this is handled in Binding Tools for Swift is to add it to an object registry which is a `Dictionary<NativeHandle, GCHandle>` The native handle is the Swift object instance and the GC Handle is made from the corresponding C# instance.
 When the pair is added to the registry, the registry also takes a weak reference to the Swift object in order to insure that it doesn't away if it gets disposed.

 Naturally, when the C# object gets disposed, the registry removes and does a weak release of the object.